nhsconnect/Events-Management/pages/publication/publication_publish.md

 ### Request

-To send an event message to the Event Mangement Service the publisher MUST:
+To send an event message to the Event Management Service the publisher MUST:

 1. construct an event message which conforms to the [EMS message architecture requirements](explore_bundle_structure.html) within this specification and one of the event message implementation guides listed on the [Introduction to Events Management Service](index.html#event-message-implementation-guides) page.
 2. POST the event message to the Event Management Service via the "$process-message" FHIR operation endpoint on the Spine